iterative/dvc.org/content/docs/command-reference/dag.md

 ## Options

-- `--full` - show full DAG that the `target` stage belongs too, instead of showing only its ancestors.
+- `--full` - show full DAG that the `target` stage belongs to, instead of showing only its ancestors.

 - `--dot` - show DAG in